In the previous post, I presented the project, its motivation, and architecture. Now, it’s time to start checking some implementations.

 It depends on the context

-Design, you must know that Domain-driven design is ineffective if you’re unable to accurately describe the domain you’re modeling.
+Before jumping into Strategic and Tactical Design, you must know that Domain-driven design is ineffective if you’re unable to accurately describe the domain you’re modeling.
 For that, you need a particular language; the domain language, as known in DDD as ubiquitous language, which describes everything in and out of your domain implementation, the behaviors and outcomes.

-, actively working with developers so they can write the code using the same terminology and understand the workflow of the business in depth.
+This vocabulary has to be provided by a domain expert who actively works with developers so they can write code using the same terminology and understand the business workflow in depth.
 It needs intensive collaboration and knowledge exchange.
-Over time, developers master the domain intricacies and become very knowledgeable in that niche.
+Over time, developers master the intricacies of the domain and become very knowledgeable in that niche.
 Commonly, companies hire developers experienced in a specific domain.

 The setting in which a word or a statement appears that determines its meaning

-, as developers, we also need to accept that the same name can have multiple meanings, which is challenging because we correlate good code with wide reusability.
-Suppose you’re a die-hard DRY
+To effectively set the mind in the domain-driven design using the ubiquitous language, as developers, we also need to accept that the same name can have multiple meanings, which is challenging because we correlate good code with wide reusability.

-(Don’t Repeat Yourself) practitioner, you’ll be tempted to abstract everything you consider common and end up with generic models or services to be shared across the project without respecting boundaries, and that can lead to not only high coupling but also misconceptions, under this domain-centric approach, so be careful.
+If you’re a die-hard DRY (Don’t Repeat Yourself) practitioner, you’ll be tempted to abstract everything you consider common and end up with generic models or services to be shared across the project without respecting boundaries, and that can lead to not only high coupling but also misconceptions, under this domain-centric approach, so be thoughtful.
+Things might have to repeat by business design.

 Knowing that the vocabulary will change the meaning depending on the context, you may duplicate things here and there, and that’s completely fine sometimes.